5ecompendium/bestiary/_creatures/noble-time-elemental.md

 ***Alter Age (1/day).*** The elemental can attempt to age a target creature within 5 feet of it.
 The target must make a DC 17 Constitution saving throw or be aged 1d4 x 10 years.
-The aging effect can be reversed with a greater restoration spell, but only within 24 hours of it occurring.
+The aging effect can be reversed with a
+<i>greater restoration</i> spell, but only within 24 hours of it occurring.

 ***Multi-Manifestation (Recharge 5–6).*** The time elemental summons 1d4 duplicate manifestations of itself from alternate dimensions.
 Each of these